 The Company has an authorized share capital consisting of: (i) an unlimited number of Common Shares without par value or special rights or restrictions attached; (ii) an unlimited number of Class A Preferred Shares without par value and with certain rights and restrictions attached; and (iii) an unlimited number of Class B Preferred Shares without par value and with certain rights and restrictions attached.
-As of the date of this AIF, the Company has 119,292,793 fully paid and non-assessable Common Shares and no Class A Preferred Shares or Class B Preferred Shares issued and outstanding.
-Except for the contractual rights granted to Nu Skin pursuant to the Nu Skin Participation Rights and the Nu Skin Top-Up Rights, there are no pre-emptive or conversion rights and no provisions for exchange, exercise, redemption and retraction.
+As of the date of this AIF, the Company has 139,479,491 fully paid and non-assessable Common Shares and no Class A Preferred Shares or Class B Preferred Shares issued and outstanding.